dbt-labs/docs.getdbt.com/website/docs/faqs/configurable-data-test-path.md

 ---
-title: Can I store my data tests in a directory other than the `test` directory in my project?
+title: Can I store my data tests in a directory other than the `tests` directory in my project?
 ---
 By default, dbt expects your singular test files to be located in the `tests` subdirectory of your project.